Back to all Resources

 Explore how NOAA’s 2026 hurricane forecast updates, including a redesigned cone and new storm surge tools, are improving risk communication and strengthening community preparedness.

 As we approach the 2026 Atlantic Hurricane Season, a quiet but powerful transformation is underway.
-The National Oceanic and Atmospheric Administration (NOAA), through its National Hurricane Center (NHC), has announced a series of major updates to its forecasting tools, headlined by a redesigned forecast cone and expanded storm surge products.
+The National Oceanic and Atmospheric Administration (NOAA), through its National Hurricane Center (NHC), has announced a series of updates to its forecasting tools designed to improve clarity, accuracy, and usability for decision‑makers.

 A New Era for Hurricane Forecast Communication